 It is possible I, or they, have gone mad trying to work out the connections.
-It’s like John Wayne and Victor McLaglan and Alan Ladd (on his box) slugging it out out in a Howard Hawks mass barroom brawl, smashing chairs over one another’s heads with scant regard for who is on who’s side.
+It’s like John Wayne and Victor McLaglan and Alan Ladd (on his box) slugging it out in a Howard Hawks mass barroom brawl that drags everyone in, smashing chairs and bottles over one another’s heads with scant regard for who is on who’s side.
 No sooner do I feel I have a handle on it, than my brain suffers a chronic meltdown and everything starts to slip alarmingly sideways.

 However, I can offer one possible clue.